 Between 2010 – 2016 I worked for Leicester City Council, on one of the UK’s largest and most accelerated school building programmes.
 I led on all aspects of technology for the £340 million programme, delivering 23 new and refurbished secondary and SEN schools.
-In partnership with Leicester City Council, De Montfort University, and schools, I also created the award winning DigiLit Leicester project to support and develop staff digital literacy.
+In partnership with Leicester City Council, De Montfort University, educators and school leaders, I also created the award winning digital literacy for educators project, DigiLit Leicester.

 Previously, on Josie Fraser